parthematics/hintflow/README.md

 ```

 ## License
-HintFlow is licensed under the MIT License.
+*hintflow* is licensed under the MIT License.
 See the LICENSE file for more details.